Research

 Ferretti and Allert et al. 2024 - BioRxiv

 Ideally, the maternal breastmilk represents the sole source of nutrition for the infant in the first semester of life.
 Yet, milk represents less than 0.6% of all metagenomic samples publicly available.
 Little is known about the strain-level milk microbiome composition and stability, and its relevance for the infant’s health.
 In this recent study, I investigated the species- and strain-level composition of the breastmilk, its functional potential, and antimicrobial resistance in relation to the infant’s gut microbiome.
-I also studied strain sharing not only between the mother’s milk and her infant’s gut microbiome, but also across unrelated infants born at the same hospital.
+I found several microbial strains shared between the mother’s breast milk and the infant gut, including commensal and pathobiont taxa.

 Ferretti et al. 2018 - Cell Host & Microbe